crguezl/learning-vue-geting-started-guide/src/base-component.md

 ```

 In our Vue.js instance, we have the `data` property `username` and in our `template` we bind that variable to the input field.

+According to the [Vue Guide on components](https://zendev.com/2018/05/31/transparent-wrapper-components-in-vue.html), `v-model `on a component essentially works by passing in a `value` prop, and applying and `input` event handler.

 All the `v-model` directive really does, is to bind the value of `username` to the `value` property of the `input` field
 (and therefor keep the content of that `input` field always in **sync** with the variable) and update the `username` variable with the new `value` whenever someone types something into the `input` field.